MathiasPechinger/MatlabOcclusionSimulator/readme.md

 ## Limitations

 The algorithm runs quite slow.
 Do not expect realtime capabilities.
 The "ray-tracing" approach in this repository is utilized using basic mathematical equations wihtout advanced acceleration techniques.
-A small increase in performance was introudced using the Intersections algortihm from Douglas M. Schwarz.
+A small increase in performance was introdced using the Intersections algortihm from Douglas M. Schwarz.